 So what about clover?

-Clover is not considered toxic to guinea pigs, but is recommended that they only have moderate access to small amounts (of course, the entire lawn area needs to be ensured to have not been sprayed with any chemicals).
+Thankfully, clover in general is not considered toxic to guinea pigs, but is recommended that they only have moderate access to small amounts (of course, the entire lawn or browsing area needs to be ensured to have not been sprayed with any chemicals first).

 Clover is quite high in calcium, particularly the red clover type, and this is the main reason why moderation is key.
 Too much calcium can bring about a risk of bladder stones.